Sidney Bechet: Bechet in France

 On September 15, 1925, Bechet and other members of the Revue Nègre, including Josephine Baker, sailed to Europe, arriving at Cherbourg, France, on September 22.
 The revue opened at the Théâtre des Champs-Élysées in Paris on October 2.
 The show was an example of negrophilia in France at the time.
 He toured Europe with multiple bands, reaching as far as Russia in mid-1926.
 In 1928, he led his small band at Chez Bricktop (run by the popular Ada "Bricktop" Smith) in Montmartre, Paris.

 In France, Bechet found that he was appreciated by a wider audience and had more general freedom than he did in the United States.

 He was imprisoned in Paris for eleven months.
 In his autobiography, he wrote that he accidentally shot a woman when he was trying to shoot a musician who had insulted him.
 He had challenged the man to duel and said, "Sidney Bechet never plays the wrong chord."
 After his release, he was deported to New York, arriving soon after the stock market crash of 1929.
 He joined with Lorenzo Tio and also came to know trumpeter Roy Eldridge.

 In 1932, Bechet returned to New York City to lead a band with Tommy Ladnier.
-The band, consisting of six members, performed at the Savoy Ballroom.
+The band, comprising six members, performed at the Savoy Ballroom.
 He played in Noble Sissle's orchestra, which toured in Germany and Russia.